page_title_detailed

 Core needle biopsy

-Core needle biopsy or CNB, often called vacuum-assisted biopsy, is similar to fine-needle aspiration.
-CNB uses a larger needle and may involve taking more or larger tissue samples.
+Core needle biopsy or CNB, often called vacuum-assisted biopsy, is similar to FNA.
+CNB uses a larger needle and may involve taking more or larger tissue samples from the breast or from an axillary lymph node (a lymph node in the armpit).
+If breast cancer is suspected, CNB is often preferred over FNA because CNB can remove more tissue, making it easier to perform needed lab tests on the tissue

-After a CNB, the doctor will often place a tiny clip into your breast to mark the site where the tissue samples were taken.
-This helps the doctor find the area in case further biopsies or surgery is needed.
-Most women do not get a scar from these types of procedures.
+After a CNB, the doctor will often place a tiny marker, called localization marker, into your breast to mark the site where the tissue samples were taken.
+The marker may be a metal clip, a magnetic or radioactive seed, a metal radar-friendly reflector, or other type of marker.
+Placing a marker in the biopsy site helps doctors find the area later in case further biopsies or surgery is needed.
+Most people do not get a scar from CNB.

 Surgical biopsy